wessenstam/gts21/cicd/phase2/phase2.rst

    [screenshot]

 #.
 Click on both messages that may pop-up in the bottom right hand corner, the **Don't Show Again** button.

+[Any reason we don't just want to have the version it's looking for - in this case Git > v2.0?]

    .. figure:: images/3.png